Design Your Future

-- Baseline blood test and ultrasound on day 2 of your cycle
+- Baseline blood test and ultrasound on day 2 of your menstrual cycle

 - Begin nightly injections and egg stimulation

-- Re-occuring visits for ultrasounds & blood work
+- Re-occurring morning visits for ultrasound & blood work

-- Connect with your coach and nurse to discuss your progress
+- Connect with your nurse to discuss your progress

 - The "trigger" injection for your ovaries